Skip to main content

 No. Classes are held rain or shine.
 If rain is in the forecast, please be sure to bring appropriate rain gear.

-The Connecticut Motorcycle Rider Education program is a statewide program directed by the Connecticut Department of Transportation and hosted by the CT State Department of Workforce Development.
-The Basic Rider or Intermediate Ridercourses are mandated for a rider to obtain a motorcycle operator endorsement for their Connecticut driver's license.
+The Connecticut Motorcycle Rider Education program is a statewide program directed by the Connecticut Department of Transportation and hosted by the Connecticut State Workforce Development department.
+The Basic Rider or Intermediate Rider courses are mandated for a rider to obtain a motorcycle operator endorsement for their Connecticut driver's license.